The Best Running Shoes for Orthotics in 2018

-The fit is designed for both flat and wide feet, but accommodates narrow feet just as well, and those who need to fit orthotics in comfortably.
-The Addiction 13 also provides smooth transitions with a special heel design and added cushioning in the sock liner for a plush-feel.
+The fit is designed for both flat and wide feet, but accommodates narrow feet fine too, as well as those who need to fit orthotics in comfortably.
+The Addiction 13 also provides smooth transitions with a special heel design and added cushioning in the sock liner for a plush feel.

-This model provides maximum support and control stability with their own Extended Progressive Diagonal Rollbar.
+This model provides maximum support and control with its progressive diagonal rollbar.
 Buyers have said these are good for walking and running.
-Some say they haven’t been great for standing for long periods of time, while others wear them to work and don’t have an issue.
-Sizes accommodate up to a true EE, while maintaining the high-quality construction and nice style.
+Some have said they haven’t been great for standing for long periods, while others wear them to work and don’t have an issue.
+Sizes accommodate up to a men’s 4E and women’s 2E.

 - May slip a little in the heel

-- Some complaints that the previous model was a bit better with fit
+- Some complaints that the previous model fit better

 4. ASICS Gel-Fortitude 8

-The gel within the rear and forefoot improves shock absorption, and the material surrounding the middle of the shoe is covered by ASICS special durable rubber.
-The shoe has a breathable mesh upper for ventilation, and there is plenty of slightly-firm padding inside to add comfort for those who don’t replace it with their orthotics.
-Plus, a plush heel collar and tongue.
+The gel within the rear and forefoot improves shock absorption, and the material surrounding the middle of the shoe is covered by durable rubber.
+The shoe has a breathable mesh upper for ventilation.
+There is thick, cushioned insole to add comfort for those who don’t replace the factory insert with another orthotic.
+There’s also a plush heel collar and tongue.

-The Fortitude has a medium width through the whole shoe which can be useful for those who need that, but it might be a bit loose for others.
-The arch inside is flat, so is very accommodating for orthotics inserts.
+The Fortitude has a medium width throughout the shoe, which can be useful for those who need it, otherwise it might be a bit loose.
+The arch inside is flat, so it is very accommodating of orthotics inserts.
 It also provides a nice wide toe area.